biblesstories

 The first light of morning was the colour of pale honey, seeping through the cracks in the mud-brick wall of Amon’s house.
 It caught the dust motes dancing above the still-sleeping form of his youngest child, and fell across the…

-The Vow and the Rain
+The Seventh Year and the Jubilee